sicmutils/sicmutils/README.md

 ;;-> "3 x²"
 ```

-SICMUtils is based on the engine behind [The Structure and Interpretation of
+Emmy is based on the engine behind [The Structure and Interpretation of
 Classical Mechanics][SICM], and has a built-in API for exploring Lagrangian and
 Hamiltonian mechanics.